gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 #### Application approval

 When an approval request has been accepted for an application, the Okta service will assign the user to the application.
-When the approval is rescinded, the user will be removed from teh application.
+When the approval is rescinded, the user will be removed from the application.

 #### What groups and applications can users request?